RealDeuce/torch/test/env/TESTENV.md

 * Caster (DnD5e: both Light and Dancing Lights cantrips)
 * Backup (DnD5e: both Light cantrip and a Torch)
 * Versatile (DnD5e: both cantrips and a Torch)
-* Bic (DnD5e: has spells and a candle, but neither supported cantrip nor a torch)
+* Bic (DnD5e: has many spells and light sources, including things with Torch or Light in the name, but has neither of the supported cantrips nor a simple torch)

 ## Adapting technique to other modules
 * Build and zip a world for each system you support.
 Use the oldest version of Foundry you intend to support.